Esri/data-collection-ios/README.md

 **Note:**  Starting from the 100.8 release, the ArcGIS Runtime SDK for iOS uses Apple's Metal framework to display maps and scenes.
 However, Xcode does not support Metal based rendering in iOS 12 simulators on macOS Catalina, or in any version of iOS simulator on macOS Mojave.
 If you are developing map or scene based apps in these environments, you will need test and debug them on a physical device instead of the simulator.

 ## Contributing

-Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
+Anyone and everyone is welcome to [contribute](https://github.com/esri/contributing).
 We do accept pull requests.

-1. Get involved
-2. Report issues
-3. Contribute code
-4. Improve documentation

 ## MDTOC
 Generation of this and other document's table of contents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).

 ## Licensing

 Copyright 2018 Esri

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at